-The 2021-2022 budget does not reflect any material increases in rates for taxes, fees, or services paid by citizens.
-Further, as a cautious approach to budgeting during the COVID-19 pandemic, the Town has only projected modest revenue increases and will closely monitor the ever-rising costs and make necessary budget amendments to reflect any operational impacts experienced.
+The 2022-2023 budget does not reflect any material increases in rates for taxes, fees, or services paid by citizens.
+Further, as a cautious approach to budgeting, the Town has only projected modest revenue increases and will closely monitor the ever-rising costs and make necessary budget amendments to reflect any operational impacts experienced.